mramshaw/NoteM/TestPlan.md

 #### Flag Filter

-Select the 'star' filter.
+Deselect the 'star' filter.
 Verify the results are as shown:

 ![Starred](images/flagged.png)